-At last, we give a useful result about the structure of the \'eh-covering.
+At last, we give a useful result about the structure of the $\eh$-covering.
 In order to do this, we need the embedded strong desingularization by Temkin: \begin{theorem}[Embedded desingularization.
 Temkin \cite{Tem18}, 1.1.9, 1.1.13] Let $X$ be a quasi-compact smooth rigid space over $\Spa(K)$, and $Z\subset X$ be an analytic closed subspace.
 Then there exists a finite sequence of smooth blowups $X'=X_n\ra\cdots X_0=X$, such that the strict transform of $Z$ is also smooth. \end{theorem} \begin{corollary} Any blowup $f:Y\ra X$ over a smooth quasi-compact rigid space $X$ can be refined by a composition of finitely many smooth blowups. \end{corollary} \begin{proof} Assume $Y$ is given by $\Bl_Z(X)$, where $Z\subset X$ is a closed analytic subspace.
 Then by the Embedded desingularization, we could find $g:X'\ra X$ to be a composition of finitely many smooth blowups such that the strict transform $Z'$ of $Z$ is smooth over $K$.
 Here the total transform of $Z$ is $g^{-1}(Z)=Z'\cup E_Z$, where $E_Z$ is a divisor.
 Next we could blowup $Z'$ in $X'$ and get $h:X''\ra X'$.
 Note that $h$ itself is a smooth blowup.
 In this way, the composition $h\circ g$ is a composition of finitely many smooth blowups that factorizes through $f:Y\ra X$, by the universal property of $f$ and the observation that the preimage of $Z$ along $h\circ g$ is the divisor

-\end{proof} \begin{theorem} Let $X\in\RK$ be a quasi-compact smooth rigid space and $f:X'\ra X$ be an \'eh-covering.
-Then $f$ can be refined by a composition of finitely many coverings associated to smooth blowups and \'etale coverings over $X$. \end{theorem} \begin{proof} By the definition of \'eh-topology, a given \'eh-covering $f$ could be refined by a finitely many compositions of \'etale coverings, universal homeomorphisms, and coverings associated to blowups.
-And we can write $f$ as $f:X'=X_n\ra X_{n-1}\ra\cdots\ra X_0=X$, where each transition map $f_i:X_i\ra X_{i-1}$ is one of the above three types of morphisms.
+\end{proof} \begin{theorem} Let $X\in\RK$ be a quasi-compact smooth rigid space and $f:X'\ra X$ be an $\eh$-covering.
+Then $f$ can be refined by a composition of finitely many \'etale coverings and coverings associated to smooth blowups over $X$. \end{theorem} \begin{proof} By the definition of the $\eh$-topology, a given $\eh$-covering $f$ could be refined by a finitely many compositions of \'etale coverings, universal homeomorphisms, and coverings associated to blowups.
+So up to a refinement we may write $f$ as $f:X'=X_n\ra X_{n-1}\ra\cdots\ra X_0=X$, where each transition map $f_i:X_i\ra X_{i-1}$ is one of the above three types of morphisms.